lrochette/EC-Admin/README.md

 <h1>Legal Jumbo</h1>

 <p>This module is free for use.
 Modify it however you see fit to better your
-experience using ElectricCommander.
+experience using ElectricFlow.
 Share your enhancements and fixes.</p>

 <p>This module is not officially supported by Electric Cloud.
 It has undergone no
-formal testing and you may run into issues that have not been uncovered in the limited manual testing done so far.</p>
+formal testing and you may run into issues that have not been uncovered in the limited semi automatic and manual testing done so far.</p>

 <p>Electric Cloud should not be held liable for any repercussions of using this
 software.</p>